SrMich/NAFTRAC-ETF/README.md

 # NAFTRAC-ETF
 Investment signal strategy on the NAFTRAC, is an ETF (Exchanged Traded Fund), which replicates the IPC (Index of the Mexican Stock Exchange).

-## What is an EFT?
 Investing in an ETF is an investment way that must be considered within an investment strategy.
-ETFs are investment funds that are stock exchange, it is a diversified way of investing that its benchmarking is a particular index, in the case of Naftrac it replicates the IPC, the most important ETF in the US, which is the SPY follows to the S&P500.
+ETFs are investment funds that are stock exchange, it is a diversified way of investing that its benchmarking is a particular index, in the case of Naftrac it replicates the IPC.
 It is a low cost investment with fewer tax obligations.

 # Signal strategy to invest in NAFTRAC
 The buy and hold strategy is a passive strategy, since it consists of investing in an asset and maintaining the investment without any movement for a period of time, so that in the end a good return is expected for having waited a long time.
 It is a strategy that leaves very few benefits.
 The signal strategy takes the various investment instruments and their available information, continually updated to determine if the financial markets are going up or down; If the markets are on the upside, keep our investment on the asset of interest, and sell the asset at the time that the markdown goes down to obtain good returns.